bpmaurya/ecom-website/README.md

 # ecom-website
+This is blog websites using django framework
 # django

-Foobar is a Python library for dealing with word pluralization.
+django is a Python framework for rendering best sites.

 ## Installation

-Use the package manager [pip](https://pypi.org/project/Django/) to install foobar.
+Use the package manager [pip](https://pypi.org/project/Django/) to install Django.

 ```bash
 pip install django